ogamel/adaptive_genome/research_notes.md

 - Found interesting graph between amino acids were edges are reverse complement codons.
 Get two disconnected graphs, size 7 and 14.
 The larger can itself is two graphs sizes 8 and 5 connected only by stop codon.
 - But what does that even mean?
-RC the codon only makes sense if both strands are transcribed. actually no, two connected AAs can mean they have common reverse codons
+RC the codon only makes sense if both strands are transcribed. actually no, two connected amino acids can mean they have common reverse codons

 - plotted score and count by amino acid, for each frame and strand.
 Interestingly,
 - s=1, f=0 real has very few stops.